achilsowa/ecg_umontreal/README.md

 Simple web server that plot patient's ecg

-# REQUIREMENTS
+# requirements

-- python3.9 (min).
-All the lib used are provided directly by python3 core.
+- python3.9 .
+All the functions used are provided directly by python3 core.
 - being online while running it.
 We rely on bootstrapp for styling, so you need to be online to access the bootstrap css.

-# HOW TO RUN
+# how to run

 - \_> python3 server.py